SethLaske/SethLaske.github.io/_projects/6-toils-of-death.md

 <div style="display: flex; justify-content: space-between; align-items: center;">
     <div style="flex: 1;">
-        2. **Cat**: The next tier of enemy, sleeping until the toad gets too close, and then charging quickly.
+        <strong>Cat</strong>: The next tier of enemy, sleeping until the toad gets too close, and then charging quickly.
 Quick to implement, fits the theme, and adds some variety to the snake and how a player can finish the level.
     </div>
     <div style="flex: 1;">
         <img src="/assets/ToilsOfDeath/Cat.gif" alt="Cat GIF" width="100%">